About Schönbusch Palace

 In 1775 using the ideas of his minister Wilhelm von Sickingen, Archbishop of Mainz Friedrich Carl von Erthal reversioned the deer park into a magnificent garden in the English Landscape style, perhaps the first example of this style in southern Germany.
 The garden was completed five years later by renowned garden designer Friedrich Ludwig von Sckell and includes lakes, walkways, artificial hills, water courses, stunning flora and fauna, a maze and a number of neoclassical buildings and structures.

-Originally known as Kurfürstlicher Pavillon, or ‘the Electoral Pavilion’ and built by architect Emanuel d'Herigoyen between 1778 and 1782, the neoclassical schloss was the first structure built in the gardens and includes ten state rooms filled with exquisite Louis XVI-style furniture.
+Originally known as Kurfürstlicher Pavillon, or ‘the Electoral Pavilion’ and built by architect Emanuel d’Herigoyen between 1778 and 1782, the neoclassical schloss was the first structure built in the gardens and includes ten state rooms filled with exquisite Louis XVI-style furniture.
+Regulations allowed the public access to the park when the Archbishop was not in residence.

 Through the 1780s, other buildings were added including a village with farm buildings, shepherd’s cottages and a dining pavilion, an observation tower, the Rote Brücke or Red Bridge, the Philosopher’s House, the Temple of Friendship and the ominously-named Devil’s Bridge.

+The French occupied in Mainz for periods in the 1790s, and Schönbusch was neglected as a result.
+In 1814, Schönbusch became a royal park – the maze was added shortly afterwards.
+Restorations were undertaken throughout the 20th century.
 Today, the former kitchen building is home to a permanent exhibition telling the story of the park and the schloss is open for guided tours.

 Discover the best Historic Sites in Germany, from the Brandenburg Gate to the Berlin Wall and more, includes an interactive map of German cultural places, landmarks and monuments.